PHACDataHub/privacy_rac_demo/README.md

 would be valuable?"
-Our hypothesis is that it might be possible by using formalisms that are consistent with the nature of legal rules, so that they start out as familiar to rule experts as possible, and then generating friendy user interfaces to those formalisms.
+Our hypothesis is that it might be possible by using formalisms that are consistent with the nature of legal rules, so that they start out as familiar to rule experts as possible, and then generating friendly user interfaces to those formalisms.

 That leads to the two design question of "what formalisms are best suited to representing rules?", and "how might we make those formalisms accessible to